Urinary Incontinence Treatment

 - Improves urethral support by photothermal strengthening of the vaginal wall

-- Works on connective tissue in the vaginal mucosa with emphasis on the anterior vaginal wall
+- Works on connective tissue in the vaginal mucosa with emphasis on the interior vaginal wall